YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 * At a convenient time, switchover.
 Now application logic executes on B and A is the replicating instance.

-* Bring down instance A and change the database keys with either EXTRACT / LOAD or using a backup from B. Then bring it back up and let it catch up.
+* Bring down instance A and change the database keys with either EXTRACT/LOAD or using a backup from B. Then bring it back up and let it catch up.

 * To restore the original operating configuration, switchover at a convenient time.
 Now A again executes application logic which is replicated to B.